The ConvertKit Wordpress Plugin

 We use this plugin heavily on the ConvertKit site, and have collected over thousands of new subscribers since installing it.
 Here's an example of a form on our ConvertKit blog (this is a screenshot):

 1. Download and Install

 Step one is to download the plugin and upload it to your WordPress admin panel.

 Browse to the zip file and upload it directly to your site.
 Once it is uploaded click the "activate plugin" link.

 2. Add your API Key

 Next you need to sign into your ConvertKit account and generate your API key.
 This is what will allow the plugin to securely access your ConvertKit forms.
 Once signed in visit the Account page and copy your API key.

-Then back inside your WordPress blog, go to Settings > ConvertKit and paste in your API key.
+Then back inside your WordPress dashboard for your blog, go to Settings > ConvertKit and paste in your API key.
 Then click Save Changes.